apple/ccs-calendarserver/HACKING.rst

  * ``twistedcaldav/`` - Source code for extensions to Twisted

- * ``lib-patches/`` - Patch files which modify 3rd-party software
-   required by the Calendar and Contacts Server.
-In an ideal world, this would be empty.

  * ``twisted/`` - Files required to set up the Calendar and Contacts Server as a Twisted service.
 Twisted (http://twistedmatrix.com/) is a networking framework upon which the Calendar and Contacts